-Section 8: Combined consonants 1
+Section 8: Combined Consonants 1

 Beside the single consonants, Vietnamese has a range of combined consonants.
 They are: